github-xiaogang/woodpecker/usage.md

 > **Didn't work with iOS 14 devices**

 <br/>
-iOS 14 add a new permission for local network usage, please ensure your app has the permission, and if you build with the latest Xcode, please add these two items in Info.plist:
+iOS 14 add a new privacy about local network usage, please ensure your app has the permission, and if you build with the Xcode 12+, please add these two items in Info.plist:

 1. Add description in `Privacy - Local Network Usage Description`
-2. Add `_adhp._tcp` in Bonjour Service list
+2. Add `_adhp._tcp` in Bonjour services list

 <img src="/assets/img/localnetwork.png"/>